-In early 2017, the group published its Inclusiveness and Diversity Policy in order to facilitate diversity in its teams, promoting a commitment to inclusiveness that involves respecting and valuing differences in order to draw on each employee's talent and strengths.
+In early 2017, the group published its Inclusiveness and Diversity Policy in order to facilitate diversity in its teams, employee's talent and strengths.

-Given that it is an investment group, SAAM does not have complete control over all of its companies.
-As such, it makes even more of an effort to disseminate its best corporate practices among all subsidiaries and associates, though it recognizes that it still has room to grow.
+Given that it is an investment group, SAAM does not have makes even more of an effort to disseminate its best turnover was 17.6%. corporate practices among all subsidiaries and associates, though it recognizes that it still has room to grow.